ThomasMBury/ewstools/tutorials/readme.md

 # Tutorials
 **A collection of iPython notebooks to demonstrate various applications of *ewstools*.**

-To run and interact with these tutorials and demos, Jupyter notebook must be installed on your system, which can be found [here](https://jupyter.org/install).

-I recommend starting with *tutorial_intro.ipynb*.
-Tutorials for other features are in progress.

-### tutorial_intro.ipynb
+To run these tutorials, [Jupyter notebook](https://jupyter.org/install) must be installed.
+Tutorial 1 is a prerequisite to all later tutorials.

-- Introduction to the object-oriented version of *ewstools* and the TimeSeries class.
+### 1. Introduction to *ewstools* (tutorial_intro.ipynb)

+- Initialise a TimeSeries object with your data
-- Detrending using Gaussian and Lowess filters
+- Detrend your data using a specific filter and bandwidth
-- Computing CSD-based early warning signals
+- Compute CSD-based early warning signals (EWS) over a rolling window
-- Applying deep learning classifiers to predict a bifurcation and its type
+- Measure the trend of the EWS with Kendall tau values
-- Visualsing output from *ewstools*.
+- Visualise output

+### 2. Spectral EWS (tutorial_spectral.ipynb)

+- Compute and visualise changes in the power spectrum over a rolling window
+- Compute spectral early warning signals as in [Bury et al. (2020) Royal Soc.
+Interface](https://royalsocietypublishing.org/doi/full/10.1098/rsif.2020.0482)

+### 3. Deep learning classifiers for bifurcation prediction (tutorial_deep_learning.ipynb)

+- Import a TensorFlow classifier and obtain its predictions on a section of time series data
+- Compute predictions made from an ensemble of classifiers

+## Old tutorials

+These old tutorials use deprecated functions that will be removed in future versions of *ewstools*.

 ### ews_fold.ipynb - Deprecated (uses deprecated functions in ewstools)
 - Simulates a single stochastic trajectory of the Ricker model going through a Fold bifurcation